I oftentimes get asked “Nik – what powers YOUR business?”

 Blog Plugins that I Love

-- Covert Copy Plugin – Includes a link whenever anyone tries to copy content from my blog.
+- Covert Copy Plugin – Includes a link whenever anyone copies content from my blog.

 PS.
 Yes, some of these are affiliate links.
 But, they're only on this list if I use them – and many of the links point to blog posts where you can learn more before buying.